MaximVlayen/course_hwswcodesign/content/200_coprocessor/202_PCPI.md

 {{% centeredColumn 50 %}}
 <ul>
-<li>the software only version needs more instruction memory.
+<li>the software-only version needs more instruction memory.
 This makes sense as some additional, custom functions are generated to realise the multiplication.</li>
 <li>the version with the coprocessor finishes the job quicker.</li>
-<li>the software only version requires less configurable resources (on FPGA)</li>
+<li>the software-only version requires less configurable resources (on FPGA)</li>
 </ul>
 {{% /centeredColumn %}}